Adeleet/BPIC2019/README.md

 # Timestamps
--   Converted strings to to np.datetime64 format
+-   Converted strings to np.datetime64 format
 -   We only keep the purchasing documents from [2018-2020], drop the rest

 | Year | Events  | Purchasing Documents starting | Purchasing Documents ending |